0xyk/0xyk/README.md

 Hi, I'm Youka, currently a second-year master's student in University of Macau.
 - I'm now preparing myself to be a researcher focusing on Web3, especially GameFi.
-- I'm an evangelist interested in sharing tutorial materials about data science with specialization in FinTech.
+- I'm an evangelist interested in sharing tutorial materials on data science with specialization in FinTech.
 - I'm also a content creator passionate about the interactive entertainment industry, covering Animation, Comics, Games, and Internet Literature, original and secondary creation.
 ---